ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Full references:

+  - Wang R, Chen X-Z. Prevalence of atrophic gastritis in southwest China and predictive strength of serum gastrin-17: A cross-sectional study (SIGES).
+Sci Rep 2020; 10: 4523.
   - Aoki K, Kihaile PE, Wenyuan Z, et al. Comparison of Prevalence of Chronic Atrophic Gastritis in Japan, China, Tanzania, and the Dominican Republic.
 Ann Epidemiol 2005; 15: 598–606

 Validation and verification:

   - Make sure we have atrophy+/- stratification
-  - Validate that the atrophy prevalence should ~ the age-specific tables (50:50 sex ratio values in the xlsx)
+  - Validate that the atrophy prevalence should ~ the age-specific tables
-  - The proportion of true HP+ among atrophic+ ~ 0.8 and the proportion of true HP+ among atrophic- ~ 0.5 (back of envelope calculation in xlsx)
+  - The proportion of true HP+ among atrophic+ ~ 0.75 and the proportion of true HP+ among atrophic- ~ 0.40 (back of envelope calculation in xlsx)

 Assumptions and limitations:

   - We assume prevalence of HP is consistent across sex and age groups.
-  - The age-sex-specific prevalence of atrophy was taken from a high HP prevalence (~70%) population.
+  - The age-specific prevalence of atrophy was taken from a one hospital based study in Sichuan.
+Their risk profile (atrophic status) might be similar to the insured population.
-  - Our prevalence of atrophy comes from only one study.
   - We assume the OR is for the true prevalence of H. pylori among the atrophic states although it was obtained among studies with screen prevalence of HP.
+  - We assume that the OR is generalisable to a different population.

 .. _5.3.4: